AGolz/Born2beRoot/README.md

 In the context of the Born2beRoot project, the choice of LUKS1 aligns well with the requirement of the project to provide strong disk encryption while ensuring broad compatibility and stability.

-To start encryption, enter the following command
+To start encryption, enter the following command:

 ```
 # cryptsetup luksFormat --type luks1 /dev/sda5
 ```

-and follow the instructions
+and follow the instructions:
 <img width="1086" alt="Screen Shot 2023-05-12 at 1 10 45 AM" src="https://github.com/AGolz/Born2beRoot/assets/51645091/dc8997f4-99b9-45df-80e8-d0cf2c5b2b8f">

 Open the container: